Block Component Reference Layer (block_name)

 <article class="product_card --featured --on_sale">

-<!-- A product card with featured and on-sale mutations -->
+<!-- Product card with featured and sale mutations -->

 </article>